-OP Chocolate sources various other raw materials and where possible these are sourced locally from Wales and other parts of the UK.
+O.P.
+Chocolate sources various other raw materials; where possible these are sourced locally from Wales and other parts of the UK.

-OP’s customers are retail businesses.
-A large proportion of OP’s key customers are part of the Stronger Together initiative promoting the issue of Modern Slavery.
+O.P.
+Chocolate customers are primarily multiple retailers, many of whom are part of the Stronger Together initiative, committed to tackling the issue of Modern Slavery.

 Steps in place

-OP Chocolate Ltd is in the process of encouraging all of its suppliers to join SEDEX where they can be risk assessed using the SEDEX risk assessment tool to establish a risk rating.
-Those identified as high risk will be required to communicate to OP the steps they will carry out to then reduce the risk and ensure incidences of Modern Slavery are not occurring.
+O.P.
+Chocolate Ltd has established a requirement for all suppliers to link on SEDEX to assess the risk level or to complete a supplier questionnaire, clarifying relevant practices.
+Those identified as high risk will be required to communicate to O.P. the steps they will carry out to then reduce the risk and ensure incidences of Modern Slavery are not occurring.

 O.P.
 Chocolate conducts twice yearly audits of its agency labour provider which includes agency labour surveys and investigative interviews.

 In order to raise awareness of slavery and human trafficking, all factory staff undergo training on Stronger Together principles involving how to identify and report possible occurrences.
 Posters and leaflets are displayed throughout the site on the subject and available support.